• Skip to primary navigation

 Lake Minnewanka (Banff National Park)

 A glacial lake located in Banff National Park, Lake Minnewanka is home to both incredible scenery and excellent fishing (it is certainly one of the most scenic lakes in Alberta).
 Head here for one of the best trout fishing spots in all of Canada, although you may also catch a few Rocky Mountain whitefish.
-They don’t call this fisherman’s paradise for nothing!
+They don’t call this fisherman’s paradise for nothin!

 Marvel Lake (Banff National Park)